lerwine/LTEToolkit/README.md

-LTEToolkit
+Lenny Erwine's Visual Studio Code Toolkit
 ==========
-This is a collection of sample code which can be re-used.
+This is a collection of projects which sample code and templates which can be re-used.